 If you’d like to lose those extra pounds, we recommend a supplement with a formula supported by clinical research with no reported negative side effects.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The supplement consists of a four-ingredient proprietary blend, which has been shown in published research to help boost metabolism and promote fat loss.
 No one is talking about negative side effects and customer reviews show people are seeing excellent results.

 The company that makes Leptigen, in a sign of confidence in the product, is providing a Special Trial Offer, impressive.